 - Goldfish crackers

 Toddler PlayYounger toddlers will be very happy feeding the penguin.
 This is great fine motor practice.
 And they also experiment with cause and effect as the drop the fish in the penguin “mouth” and listen for the sound of it hitting the bottom of the container.

+CountingWith older toddlers you can add counting by simply counting the fish as they add them in.
 Or if they are ready, you can have toddlers roll the number cube and feed that many fish to the penguin.
 Tinker loved this game and played it over and over again throughout our penguin theme.

-Lovey is practicing combining sets, so this was a great activity for giving her a little practice with that skill in a hands-on way.
+Beginning AdditionLovey is practicing combining sets, so this was a great activity for giving her a little practice with that skill in a hands-on way.
 To do so she would roll the number cube and feed that amount of fish to the penguin.
 Then she would repeat the process again, so the penguin had two “sets” of food.

-Next she would count the total amount of fish and identify the sum of the two addends.
+Then Lovey would take the top off and empty the container.
+She reminded me that this was like when the mother penguins bring back food from the ocean to feed their babies.
+(Great connection!)Next she would count the total amount of fish and identify the sum of the two addends.
 (Yes, it is good to begin using this vocabulary, as kids will be exposed to it in late preschool and kindergarten in most areas.)
 You could also extend this game by having kids record the addition sentence, but for now we are focusing just on the physical act of identifying and combining the sets.